 Whether you’re looking to develop a sales enablement tool for face-to-face or virtual sales meetings or an interactive touchscreen experience for events, exhibitions or tradeshows, good content management is one of the key pillars to delivering effective sales enablement for your sales teams.

 A recent study by Aberdeen.com found sales reps spend, on average, five working days every month searching for the relevant content they need to make a sale.
 That’s a lot of wasted time that could otherwise be spent on more productive things.

-So, let’s take a closer look at why good content management is key to sales enablement – something that, as interactive content and touchscreen specialists, is vital to our work.
+So, let’s take a closer look at why good content management is key to sales enablement and check lout our recent blog to find out what sales enablement is exactly.

 TIP: What is sales enablement exactly?
 Check out our recent blog to find out.

 Content marketing essentially means providing the right information at the right time to customers via helpful content, so they can make a more informed buying decision.
 Sales enablement is strongly connected to content marketing.

 After all, your sales team need access to relevant and timely content to help close those all-important deals, whether that is through a touchscreen at an event or by using a sales enablement tool or interactive presentation in a sales pitch or meeting.